smruthiapp/swara-tts/research-first-draft.md

 **3. System Architecture:**
 We experiment with three candidate models:
 - **F5**: A fast, lightweight generative TTS model
 - **VoiceCraft**: A zero-shot expressive voice synthesis framework
 - **Parler-TTS**: A high-quality, transformer-based TTS model

 **4. Data Preparation:**
 We curated a 64-hour dataset from the Rāmāyaṇa and Bhagavad Gītā, sourced from the audio alignment efforts by Avinash Varna & Hrishikesh Terdalkar and IITK’s Gita Supersite.
 The data includes time-aligned text, swara markings, and chandas annotations.
 Chandas distribution analysis revealed a heavy dominance of Anuṣṭubh, highlighting the need for a more balanced dataset for comprehensive chanting synthesis.
+For chandas labeling, we leveraged **Hrishikesh Terdalkar’s Chandojnanam**, an algorithm designed for Chandas identification of Sanskrit text.
 Prosodic labels were manually verified and pitch contours extracted using advanced pitch-tracking algorithms.

 **5. Training and Evaluation:**
 The models were fine-tuned and evaluated using objective metrics such as mel-cepstral distortion (MCD), F0 RMSE, and intelligibility scores.
 Subjective evaluations were conducted via Mean Opinion Score (MOS) ratings by Sanskrit scholars and trained chanters.